waifu-motivator/waifu-motivator-plugin/README.md

 She also has the ability to feel your frustration when **things aren't working, WHY ARE THEY NOT WORKING!!**.
 Your *Waifu* figures its good to inject a little humor into the mix and show you that she is frustrated as well.

+![Frustrated Waifu](screenshots/waifu_frustated.gif)

 They also have the capability from evolving from being frustrated to full-blown rage.
 This only happens when you have been triggering events in the frustration state for a given period.

-![Frustrated Waifu](screenshots/waifu_frustated.gif)

 Not every person wants their *Waifu* to get frustrated.
 Thankfully, you have the ability to disable this part of her personality, by preventing her from ever being frustrated in the first place! 😄

 ## Motivation On-demand
-Whenever you feel demotivated on your task, you can request a motivation.
+Whenever you feel demotivated on your task, you can request motivation from your *Waifu*.
 Your companion will randomly play a sound and show a *Waifu* to cheer you up.
 You can invoke it on `Help | Waifu Motivator | Motivate Me` or the shortcut key with (`alt + M` for Windows/Linux and `option + M` for MacOs).